pyepics/pyepics/doc/ca.rst

    sets the default array length (ie, how many elements an array has) above which automatic conversion to numpy arrays *and* automatica monitoring for PV variables is suppressed.
 The default value is 16384.
+To be
+   clear: waveforms with fewer elements than this value will be automatically monitored changes, and will be converted to numpy arrays (if numpy is installed).
+Larger waveforms will not be monitored.

-See :ref:`advanced-large-arrays-label` for more details.
+   :ref:`advanced-large-arrays-label` for more details.

 Using the CA module